Garden Rejuvenation

 Finishing touches

-With planting complete and all elements in place, we’ll refine the details — from fresh mulch and neat borders, to garden lighting, seating, and wildlife-friendly features.
-These finishing elements bring the garden together, making it cohesive, inviting, and ready to enjoy.
+With planting complete and all elements in place, we’ll refine the details — from adding fresh mulch and neatening borders to installing garden lighting, seating, and any additional smaller habitats such as bird or bat boxes.
+These finishing touches really do bring the garden together, making it cohesive, inviting, and ready for you to enjoy.

 09.